BranchTaken/Hemlock/doc/reports/aplr1/aplr1.md

 disable conflict resolution for APLR(1) nor IELR⁺(1); these benchmarks are included only to provide additional insight into how the algorithms operate and what their weaknesses are.
-APLR(1) performance is susceptible to highly interconnected subgraphs; the more branching in a subgraph, the more repeated graph searching must occur.
-Similarly for IELR⁺(1), the more interconnected a conflict contribution graph is, the more traversal must occur to reach contribution closure.
-The main difference is that APLR(1) is impervious to conflicts that are resolved in the corresponding LR(1) automaton, whereas IELR⁺(1) must trace all reduce-dominant conflicts, regardless of whether those conflicts are resolved in the corresponding LR(1) automaton.
+APLR(1) performance is susceptible to highly interconnected subgraphs; the more branching in a subgraph, the more repeated graph exploration must occur.
+Similarly for IELR⁺(1), the more interconnected a conflict contribution graph is, the more graph traversal must occur to reach contribution closure.
+The main qualitative difference is that APLR(1) is impervious to conflicts that are resolved in the corresponding LR(1) automaton, whereas IELR⁺(1) must trace all reduce-dominant conflicts, regardless of whether those conflicts are resolved in the corresponding LR(1) automaton.

 The OCaml grammar transcription started as an educational tool to understand why the nascent Hemlock grammar was causing generation performance problems for IELR⁺(1), and perhaps to learn how my